 After a short rest, we will take a sunset river cruise along the Mekong river, observe daily life of local, enjoy the sunset view on the river while tasting a delicious fruit juice or soft drink.

-In the evening, have your welcome dinner at Romdeng Restaurant which is recommended on Lonely Planet as the top choice for Cambodian cuisine in Phnom Penh.
+In the evening, have your welcomed dinner at Romdeng Restaurant which is recommended on Lonely Planet as the top choice for Cambodian cuisine in Phnom Penh.
 The restaurant is located in a gorgeous colonial villa with a small pool with a beautiful garden.
-Overnight in Phnom Penh hotel.

 Overnight at hotel in Phnom Penh.